ickb/proposal/README.md

 - `c_t = 10082 CKB` (total cell capacity equals the iCKB-equivalent deposit size plus its occupied capacity)
 - `AR_0 = 10 ^ 16` (genesis accumulated rate)

-So by depositing `10082` CKB at block `0`, iCKB/CKB exchange ratio at block `n` is defined as:
+So by depositing `10082` CKB at block `0`, **iCKB/CKB exchange ratio** at block `n` is defined as:

-`10000 iCKB  := 10000 CKB * AR_n / 10 ^ 16` (excluding `82 CKB` of occupied cell capacity)
+- `10000 iCKB  := 10000 CKB * AR_n / 10 ^ 16` (excluding `82 CKB` of occupied cell capacity)

 Conversely, deposing `10082` CKB at block `m` its CKB value at block `0`, so its iCKB value, is:

-`10000 CKB * 10 ^ 16 / AR_m` (excluding `82 CKB` of occupied cell capacity)
+- `10000 CKB * 10 ^ 16 / AR_m` (excluding `82 CKB` of occupied cell capacity)

+This shows that the iCKB/CKB exchange rate only depends on a few constants and the accumulated rate, defined in the deposit's block header.

 ### Deposit

-In NervosDAO a CKB holder can lock his CKB in exchange for a NervosDAO receipt of that specific deposit in a single transaction.
+In NervosDAO, a deposit is a single transaction in which a CKB holder locks his CKB in exchange for a NervosDAO receipt of that **specific deposit**.

+In the proposed protocol, a deposit is the process in which a CKB holder locks his CKB in exchange for iCKB tokens.

+This process can't happen in a single transaction due to a Nervos L1 technical choice: as seen from the [previous section](#ickbckb-exchange-rate-calculation), to mint the iCKB equivalent for a deposit the protocol needs to access the current [`accumulated rate`](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#calculation), which is defined in the deposit's block header, then again Nervos L1 is [off-chain deterministic](https://justjjy.com/Offchain-determinism), so [the current block header cannot be accessed while validating a transaction](https://github.com/nervosnetwork/ckb/blob/f93b498379173353b5804818b33227cc302ffd6a/script/src/syscalls/load_header.rs#L72).

+Thus the protocol is forced to split a deposit in two phases:

+1. In the first phase, the CKB holder locks his CKB in exchange for a protocol receipt of the **specific amount deposited**.
+2. In the second phase, the deposit's header block is available, so the protocol receipt can be transformed into iCKB tokens.

+### Deposit Phase 1

+In this first phase the protocol:

+- Transforms input CKB into NervosDAO deposit cells locked by a protocol lock, in short a deposit.
+- Awards to the user a protocol receipt of the deposits, effectively wrapping them.

+Given the impossibility to access the header in this phase, it cannot exist a strict requirement on deposits iCKB-equivalent size.
+On the other hand, to achieve higher deposits fungibility and to prevent a certain form of DoS, the protocol needs to incentivize [standard deposits](#standard-deposit).

-In the proposed protocol, as in NervosDAO, deposits can be of any size, but deposits bigger than the standard deposit size are actively disincentivized: the user will receive only 90% of the iCKB amount exceeding a standard deposit.
+In particular, deposits bigger than the standard deposit size are actively disincentivized: the user will receive only 90% of the iCKB amount exceeding a standard deposit.
 The remaining 10% is offered as a discount to whoever is willing to withdraw from the oversized deposits.

-The optimal strategy for a CKB holder is to split his CKB into NervosDAO standard deposit cells.
-Each deposit cell is then locked by the protocol lock script and it is followed by either:
+Taking in consideration the incentives, the optimal strategy for a depositor is then to split his CKB into standard deposits.

+Since having a separate receipt per deposit cell would be capital inefficient, the protocol allows to account multiple deposit with a single receipt.
+In particular each deposit cell is followed by either:

 - Another deposit cell with its exact same unoccupied CKB capacity.
 - A protocol receipt, which respectfully to the immediately preceding deposit cells, just contains their count and single deposit unoccupied CKB capacity.

-Summing up, when depositing into the protocol, so when creating these new output cells, these rules must be followed:
+Summing up, in the first deposit phase, these rules must be followed:

-- A protocol deposit is defined as Nervos DAO deposit with Lock `{CodeHash: iCKB script, HashType: Data1, Args: Empty}`.
+- A **deposit** is defined as Nervos DAO deposit with Lock `{CodeHash: iCKB script, HashType: Data1, Args: Empty}`.
+- Two output cells are defined **adjacent** when they have consecutive serial number to each other, so for example one is output cell `n` and the other is output cell `n + 1`.
-- Two contiguous protocol deposits, for example output cell n and n + 1, must be exactly clones of each other.
+- Two adjacent deposits must be exactly clones of each other.
-- No more than 255 contiguous protocol deposits are allowed.
+- No more than 255 adjacent deposits are allowed.
-- A group of contiguous protocol deposits must always be followed contiguously by its receipt.
+- A group of adjacent deposits must always be followed adjacently by its receipt.
-- A receipt must be always be contiguously preceded by its protocol deposits.
+- A receipt must be always be adjacently preceded by its deposits.
-- Given a group of contiguous protocol deposits, the receipt_count is the quantity of immediately preceding deposits, while the receipt_amount is the single deposit unoccupied capacity.
+- Given a group of adjacent deposits, the receipt_count is the quantity of immediately preceding deposits, while the receipt_amount is the single deposit unoccupied capacity.
 - CellDeps must contain both iCKB script cell and Nervos DAO script cell.

-**Example:**
+**Example of deposit phase 1:**

 ```yaml
 CellDeps: